 General spatial coverage:

-Sierra Nevada is an isolated high mountain range (reaching 3.482 m.a.s.l.) located in Southern Spain (37ºN, 3ºW) covering 2.100 km2.
-It hosts a high number of vegetal endemic species (c.
-80) (Lorite et al. 2007) in a total of 2.100 species of vascular plants (25 % and 20 % of Spain and Europe flora respectively), being considered one of the most important biodiversity hotspot in the Mediterranean region (Blanca et al. 1998).
-It has several legal protections: Biosphere Reserve MAB Committee UNESCO; Special Protection Area and Site of Community Importance (Natura 2000 network); and National Park.
-This mountain area comprises 27 habitats types from the habitat directive.
-It contains 31 fauna species (20 birds, 5 mammals, 4 invertebrates, 2 amphibians and reptiles) and 20 plants species listed in the Annex I and II of habitats and birds directives.
-There are 61 municipalities with more than 90.000 inhabitants.
-The main economic activities are agriculture, tourism, beekeeping, mining and skiing (Bonet et al. 2010).
+Sierra Nevada is an isolated high-mountain range (reaching 3.482 m.a.s.l.) located in southern Spain (37ºN, 3ºW) covering 2.100 km2.
+It hosts a high number of endemic plant species (c.
+80) (Lorite et al. 2007) in a total of 2,100 species of vascular plants (25% and 20% of Spanish and European flora respectively), and thus it is considered one of the most important biodiversity hotspots in the Mediterranean region (Blanca et al. 1998).
+It has several types legal protections: Biosphere Reserve MAB Committee UNESCO; Special Protection Area and Site of Community Importance (Natura 2000 network); and National Park.
+This mountain area comprises 27 habitat types from the habitat directive.
+It contains 31 animal species (20 birds, 5 mammals, 4 invertebrates, 2 amphibians and reptiles) and 20 plant species listed in the Annex I and II of habitat and bird directives.
+There are 61 municipalities with more than 90,000 inhabitants.
+The main economic activities are agriculture, tourism, beekeeping, mining, and skiing (Bonet et al. 2010).

 Coordinates: